Language Study as a

 —Bhartṛhari, Nītiśataka, verse 8

-Sign up for our newsletter to receive updates on upcoming courses and new Sanskrit studies content.
+Sign up for our mailing list to receive updates on upcoming courses and new Sanskrit studies content.

 Banner image: